 At one end of the cutting bar, a heavy-duty galvanized cable with a protective plastic sheathing is attached with cable clamps.
-This cable pokes through the aperture on the end panel of the CFT and wraps around the pulley which is directly attached to a single 100V DC motor.
+This cable pokes through the aperture on the end panel of the CFT and wraps around a series of pullies which are directly attached to a single 100V DC motor.

 Short Video of a Michigan SoilWorks CFT Cutting Bar